FirmoDaniel/MS1-HELP-TO-GROW/README.md

 # Project name: Help to Grow
 The project aim is to enable new investors to clear what are often the two most daunting hurdles.
-* Upfront capital
+* Up-front capital
 * Readily available, reliable and custom, information.

 What separates ‘Help To Grow’ from the other websites is our immediate dealing with the aforementioned hurdles.
 * Our model employs a subscription base as opposed to a lengthy commission based contract.
-* We offer users immediate access to qualified advisors once signed up to our community
+* We offer users immediate access to qualified advisors once signed up to our community.

 We hope to scale the model out beyond the republic of Ireland to the wider European catchment market which will require a broadening of our in-house professionals.

 Professionals are compensated via the subscription charge.
-As part of their re-numeration they are expected to create helpful content in their relevant field, engage with the community at weekly q&a’s, and ensure their own qualifications valid throughout their involvement.
+As part of their re-numeration they are expected to create helpful content in their relevant field, engage with the community at periodic q&a’s, and ensure their own qualifications remain valid throughout their involvement.

-Professionals are advised to advertise private mentoring sessions with the community for a fixed, pre-agreed-upon, fee in order to expand their own client base and ultimately the return value of remaining apart of Danco: Community investors site.
+Professionals are advised to advertise private mentoring sessions with the community for a fixed, pre-agreed-upon, fee in order to expand their own client base and ultimately the return value of remaining apart of Help to Grow site.

+A live version can be found [here](https://firmodaniel.github.io/MS1-HELP-TO-GROW/).

 ## UX

 The website is targeted at new users, and initially splits them into two categories for easy, example representation.
 * Over Forty
 * Under Forty